jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

         HttpResponse_object = HttpClient_object.get(http_get_request_object)

      ````
-  * `Tweet`: The official Tweet model is huge and consists of lots of exciting functionalites.
+  * `Tweet`: The official Tweet model is huge and consists of lots of exciting functionalities.
   Being an MVP solution we considered a simplified tweet model.
 A sample simplified `Tweet`
   is following,